-School Sanctions
+6.School Sanctions

 Staff at Netherhall are required to challenge incidents of poor behaviour where pupils are failing to meet our expectations.
-This is generally achieved through firm, polite and direct assertion of the rule or expectation that is being broken.
-Staff should:
+This is generally achieved through firm, polite and direct assertion of the rule or expectation that is being broken and an explanation of the potential consequences of the behaviour in relation to 'Ready, Respect and Safe'.